 My Sweet Basil Pesto is now prepared, frozen, and ready to take out one cube at a time this winter to perfectly season sauces, soups, and stews.
-I froze them in a plain old ice cube tray.
-The kind that stack on top of each other from before freezers had automatic ice makers.
+I actually froze them in a plain old ice cube tray.
+You know, the kind that stacks on top of each other from before freezers had automatic ice makers.
 On a side note, I have a fridge from 1965 and it is older than I am.
-The ice cube tray I used is actually one I make ice cubes in.
+So the ice cube tray I used is actually one I make ice cubes in.

-Anyways…after they froze, I popped them out of the plastic tray, wrapped each one in a small piece of foil, and put them all in a dated and labeled quart freezer bag to use in the future.
+Anyways…after they froze, I popped them out of the plastic tray.
+Then I wrapped each one in a small piece of foil, and put them all in a dated and labeled quart freezer bag to use in the future.

-This recipe takes a LOT of basil.
-I had tons and tons of it and it only made a few cubes.
+By the way, this recipe takes a LOT of basil.
+In fact, I had tons and tons of it and it only made a few cubes.
 But it is definitely very quick, very easy, very worth the effort.
-You will be glad you did this in December!
+You will be so glad you did this in December!

 Traditional sweet basil pesto, as we know, has pine nuts and parmesan cheese.